There are lots of places where you can train to be a journalist, so why study with News Associates?

 Of course we would say all that wouldn’t we, and we teach our journalists to never always trust what they are told.
 We expect people that want to study with us to do their homework and ask us difficult questions – where you study is the most important first decision in your journalism careers.

 You can always attend one of our free journalism workshops to give us a grilling – click here for details – or give us a call on 0203 026 3781 or email email@example.com.

 We take pride in our award-winning training and we have worked hard to become Britain’s biggest and best NCTJ journalism school.
 We’ve been number one for so long we’ve got used to it – so we need the best talent in the UK to help us stay there.

-The national ‘gold-standard’ pass rate for the hugely-demanding gold standard NCTJ Diploma in Journalism is 20%.
+In 2017, the national pass rate for the hugely-demanding gold-standard NCTJ Diploma in Journalism was 20%.

 In the same academic year, News Associates courses achieved gold-standard pass rates of 94%, 78% and 72%.

-In London – where we have been the top-performing journalism school for ten straight years – our gold-standard pass mark on our fast-track course of 72% is 44% higher than the Press Association, the next London-based course on the results tables published in January 2018.
+In London – where we have been the top-performing journalism school for 11 straight years – our gold-standard pass mark on our fast-track course of 72% is 44% higher than the Press Association, the next London-based course on the results tables published in January 2018.
 Click here to compare and contrast fast-track courses.

 This means we boast an unrivalled network of successful trainees, meaning that whatever newsroom you find yourself in, you’ll never be far from a News Associates alumni, ready to give you advice as you take your first steps into the industry.